iszczesniak/cpp/categories/index.md

-* an **rvalue** for the **suffix** version of the operator, i.e., the `<expr>++` is an rvalue, because the suffix increment operator returns a copy (which is an rvalue) of the object is got as an operand.
+* an **rvalue** for the **suffix** version of the operator, i.e., the `<expr>++` is an rvalue, because the suffix increment operator returns a temporary copy (which is an rvalue) of the object is got as an operand.

 Therefore `++++i` compiles, and `i++++` doesn't.